 Again, according to Bernstein, her team at the Brooklyn Museum, physical objects block BLE signals from Beacons.

 “The problem is so bad that I can be standing directly beside a beacon on the wall, and will find a stronger signal coming from one across the room,” said Bernstein.

 To improve the Bluetooth beacon range and accuracy of the information provided, the staff at the Brooklyn Museum had to do extra coding.
 No one wants or should have to do that.

 3. The benefits of beacons haven’t been sold to customers

-And yes, getting customers to use this bluetooth beacon technology is a struggle.
-When asked, 30% of people said that messages, like the push notifications that are triggered by bluetooth beacons, are “very annoying.”
-For bluetooth beacons to become disruptive in the industry, brands must find a way to combat customer skepticism.
+And yes, getting customers to use this Bluetooth beacon technology is a struggle.
+When asked, 30% of people said that they find it ‘annoying’ when Bluetooth beacons trigger push notifications.
+For Bluetooth beacons to become disruptive in the industry, brands must find a way to combat customer skepticism.
 That hasn’t happened yet.

 Q1.
 How can you get started with Bluetooth beacons?